aciccarello/ciccarello.me/caw.md

 - [Are you playing #CrowOrNo yet? | Corvid Research](https://corvidresearch.blog/2016/12/21/are-you-playing-croworno-yet/) A post by Kaeli Swift, Ph.D. who is an Ornithologist and a partial inspiration for this game.
 - [How to Tell Crows and Ravens Apart by Sight and Sound | All About Birds](https://www.allaboutbirds.org/news/similar-species-crows-and-ravens/)

+_This page was inspired by [FractalKitty](https://banjomagpi.com/caw/) and [others](https://indieweb.org/caw)._
-_Many thanks to the Macaulay Library and those who have contributed for the embedded media_ _This page was inspired by [FractalKitty](https://banjomagpi.com/caw/) and [others](https://indieweb.org/caw)_
+_Many thanks to the Macaulay Library and those who contributed the embedded media._
+_Thanks to the Kaeli Swift, Ph.
+D for sharing lots of great corvid facts on the CrowOrNo hashtag._